wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 </validate>
 ```

-An example for a valid JSON payload request is given below.
+An example for a valid JSON payload request against the given schema is given below.

 ``` java
 {